aidanbx/GraphGurusVault/Garden/Project Solidification 2023-01-31.md

 		- Can we have human trials/testers evaluate our work?
 		- What other parts of the plugin are we neglecting (look at Trevor's section)
 	- Visualization/Procedural content generation (PCG)
-		- What already exists for
+		- What already exists for PCG of maps, especially for semantic spaces/ mindmaps/ knowledge organization etc. surely someone has done this before
 		- If we have a 2D representation of the embeddings, how do we display this as an interactive map?
 (Collab with Trevor)
 		- How can we go from a scatter plot with hierarchical clustering to a map?
 		- What methods exist for turning something like this into a full on game map?